-Mormyroscope offers all the features of Soundcard Scope while adding specimen-specific file names and associated metadata to the output files.
-It has an interface in both English and French and a cool logo by JaeDesign.
+Mormyroscope offers all the features of Soundcard Scope while adding specimen- and recording-specific file names and metadata to the output files.
+It has an interface in both English and French and a cool logo you see above by JaeCreative.

-Mormyroscope is intended to be used with an external USB audio interface (="sound card") using an electrode plugged into the mic input.
+Mormyroscope is intended to be used with an external USB audio interface (="sound card") using an electrode plugged into the mic input of the device.

 Waveforms are visualized in an oscilloscope window that offers all the controls of a standard oscilloscope.
 Waveform snapshots (one millisecond to several milliseconds in duration) are saved simultaneously as jpeg image files and .csv data files from which data can be plotted and superimposed in a spreadsheet or graphing application.
 Before saving files, the user is prompted to enter metadata associated with the specimen, the recording, the project name & the recordist.
 These data are written to a header in the .csv file and also written to a separate .txt file.
 Recordings of long trains of EOD pulses of several seconds to several minutes can be saved as .wav files in the Recorder window of Mormyroscope.
 Metadata are also embedded in the header of the wav file.